inspeq/inspeq-docs/metrics.md

 }]
 ```

-* __INSECURE_OUTPUT__
+__INSECURE_OUTPUT__

-Detects whether the code provided by LLM in response is a malicious/insecure code which can give users unintended access or not.
+ Detects any potentially harmful responses that could lead to system vulnerabilities.
+Eg. detects any  mallicious code, Javascript or Markdown generated by the model that could result in XSS.

 Usage
 ```python
 metrics_list = ["INSECURE_OUTPUT"]